 ESTIMATED EXPENSE: $140 – $1400 USD for a roundtrip ticket.

-Flights can represent a large chunk of your budget to a lot of destinations, and Venice is no different.
-However know when to travel can help you keep costs low.
+When it comes to answering how expensive is Venice, flights can represent a large chunk of your budget.
+However, knowing when to travel can help you keep costs low.
 The cheapest time of year to fly to Venice is in February, while prices soar in the high season (June and July).

 The main airport in Venice is Venice Marco Polo Airport (VCE).
 It’s around 8.5 miles from the city itself, which means you will need to factor the cost of transfer.
 You can choose from taking the bus, the water taxi, or an actual taxi (the most expensive option).